-

 What is required (i.e. procedural formalities) in order to start a class action or collective redress claim?

-In addition to the request, it follows from section 254 d, subsection 1, of the Administration of Justice Act, that the Statement of Claim must contain:
+In addition to the request, it follows from Section 254 d, subsection 1, of the Administration of Justice Act, that the Statement of Claim must contain:

-- A description of the group
+- A description of the class action group

 - Any other information necessary to enable the court to determine whether it has jurisdiction and to choose the applicable law